And now, because too much sappy sentiment isn’t good for you, a double dose of the adventures of Martha and Tilley.

 “I’ll be posting the shifts we’ll be working from now until Christmas.
 Santa’s helpers will be wearing green outfits.
 Green costumes.
 Green money.
 Think green.”

-Gretta gasped and /thunked/ to the floor when Martha and Tilley walked into the senior center meeting room.
+Gretta gasped and /thunked/ to the floor when Martha and Tilley walked into the senior center meeting room two weeks later.

 “You two,” Bernice spat.
 “Your hair is still green.”